 Director Jordan Peele’s debut feature film Get Out was one of the most talked-about films of 2017, mostly because of its satirical critique of white liberal racism.
-But the film was also widely recognized as a technical triumph that deftly deployed references to previous films to reinforce its social message, while weaving together elements from different genres (including horror, science fiction, and comedy) to produce a smoothly-functioning hybrid.
-Get Out delivers a very serious message and resides primarily in the horror genre, but it is unusual enough that critics had a great deal of trouble categorizing it.
+Since that time, Peele has become a major force in American popular culture, both as a producer of film and television and as the director of additional films, including Us (2019) and Nope (2022).
+Both of these films were critical and commercial successes, but Get Out remains his best-known film.
+Get Out is widely recognized as a technical triumph that deftly deploys references to previous films to reinforce its social message, while weaving together elements from different genres (including horror, science fiction, and comedy) to produce a smoothly-functioning hybrid.
+The film delivers a very serious message and resides primarily in the horror genre, but it is unusual enough that critics had a great deal of trouble categorizing it.
 For example, in a notorious example of categorical confusion, the film was nominated for a Golden Globe Award in the category of Best Motion Picture—Musical or Comedy.
 The film, though, received enough positive attention that it also garnered an Academy Award nomination for Best Motion Picture, a rare feat for a horror film.
 Peele received a similar nomination for Best Director, while star Daniel Kaluuya was nominated for an Oscar for Best Performance by an Actor in a Leading Role.
 And Peele actually won the Oscar for Best Original Screenplay, becoming the first black screenwriter to win in that category.

 That Get Out includes significant doses of humor should come as no surprise, given that, prior to this film, Peele was mostly known for his work writing and acting in sketch comedy.
 He appeared on the Fox network sketch show Mad TV from 2003 and 2008, garnering significant attention.
 Peele and another former Mad TV cast member, Keegan-Michael Key, then wrote and starred in their own sketch comedy series Key & Peele, which ran on the Comedy Central cable networkfrom 2012 to 2015.
 Key & Peele won a Peabody Award and two Primetime Emmy Awards and was nominated for numerous other awards, receiving generally positive reviews from critics.